 Federal regulations require that this report be distributed to Authority customers.
 It is mailed to all customer accounts by July 1 of each year and made available here to reach non-bill-paying consumers.
 The water quality testing results shown in the report are only the detections found during the monitoring period, which result from thousands of water quality tests that are performed over the course of any year.

-The Authority’s drinking water meets or surpasses all federal and state drinking water standards and there were no violations in the calendar year 2015.
+The Authority’s drinking water meets or surpasses all federal and state drinking water standards.

 Please contact Customer Service at 970-477-5451 with questions about this report.